EmaroLab/leapAR10/README.md

 - pyserial: 3.3

 ## Installation
-- append ENV variable PYTHONPATH with path to Leap SDK
+- append ENV variable PYTHONPATH with path to Leap SDK: `export PYTHONPATH=$PYTHONPATH:/leapSDK/lib:/leapSDK/lib/x64:/usr/lib/Leap`
 - run `catkin_make` to compile the project
+- you can add the user to group **dialout** so that the user can use the serial port without root previlage

 ### Remarks: